Ileana M. Cristea, PhD

 Undergrad @ University of Michigan

-Hailing from the great state of Michigan, Matt came to Princeton to study nuclear remodeling during viral infection.
+Hailing from the great state of Michigan, Matt is a lover of all posttranslational modifications (PTMs).
+He is investigating host-virus interactions at the PTM regulatory interface, focusing on sirtuins and novel PTMs.
 Outside of the lab, he enjoys exercising and playing games with friends.

 Undergrad @ Georgetown University

 Hailing from Minneapolis and Washington D.C., Peter is most interested in how virus-host interactions drive rearrangements in organelle structure and immune signaling during infection.
 In his free time, he enjoys playing guitar, golfing, and baking high-fat confections.